flix/book/src/references.md

 _effectful_ operations.
 For example, reading the value of a reference `Ref[t, r]` has effect `r`.

-The `ref e` operation allocates a reference cell in the heap and returns its location, the `deref` operation dereferences a location and returns the content of a reference cell, and the assigment `:=` operation changes the value of a reference cell.
+The `ref e @ rh` operation allocates a reference cell in a region of the heap and returns its location, the `deref` operation dereferences a location and returns the content of a reference cell, and the assigment `:=` operation changes the value of a reference cell.
 Informally, a reference cell can be thought of as an "object" with a single field that can be changed.

 ## Allocating References